desmap/ale-sensible/README.md

 - **No more broken colorthemes, ALE SENSIBLE matches all colorthemes**
 - **No bloat in .vimrc/init.vim, it's just one line pulling a tiny 190-byte-plugin**

-ALE's gutter can be annoying with its default setting.
+ALE's gutter can be a bit cumbersome with its default setting.
 It pops in and out when quick-switching between linted and non-linted files.
 If you prefer a toned-down, minimalistic editor this gutter feels out of place.
 It has a noisy, bumpy, jarring appearance and pushes your code constantly  back and forth.
 Worse: There aren't any colorthemes which make the gutter pretty.
 So it's always dull grey and doesn't match any of your colorschemes.

 To fix this and more just place...